 You’ll notice lakanto listed in the ingredients.
 This natural sweetener does not feed harmful yeast or bacteria, which makes this a perfect recipe for those on The Body Ecology Diet (B.E.D).
 Diabetics too, because lakanto doesn’t influence blood sugar or insulin release.

 This recipe came about when I first started The Body Ecology Diet (B.E.D.) and Thanksgiving came around.
 I could eat the turkey and vegetables but wanted a scoop of stuffing too.
 Bread was obviously out and most of the grain-free stuffing I found was made with nuts which didn’t combine well with meat.
 It wanted to adhere to food combining, a key healing principle on the diet, so I searched for an alternative.

-I’m a fan of food combining; something I learned of while on B.E.D to heal yeast overgrowth.
-Now, years later I continue to do this with most of my meals and I swear by practicing this one principle is the main reason I rarely feel bloated or get stomach issues.
+Many of you know that I’m a big fan of food combining.
+This is something I learned how to do when I was on B.E.D to heal yeast overgrowth and now years later continue to do with each meal.
+Practicing this one principle each time I eat is one of the reasons why I rarely get bloated or have stomach issues.

-Proper food combining happens when you eat compatible foods (a.k.a. go well with each other).
-In nerdy terms of digestive chemistry the term proper food combining means “what foods to eat with what”.
+Proper food combining happens when you eat foods that are compatible with each other.
+That go well with each other.
+In nerdy terms of digestive chemistry the term proper food combining means”what foods to eat with what”.

 Different food groups (starches, protein, fruit) require different digestion times and different gastric juices to break ’em down.
 Sound complicated?
 It’s not!
-I’ve food combined for years, so do my kids 🙂
+I’ve been food combining for years.
+So do my kids 🙂